 In addition to technical commissions – and regional associations – Congress may establish any additional bodies it may deem necessary.
 Congress has used such authority sparingly: (a) in 1975, Congress established a Financial Advisory Committee, also advising the Executive Council; (b) in 1991, Congress endorsed the Intergovernmental Panel on Climate Change established by the Executive Council in 1988; (c) in 2012, the very first extraordinary Congress established the Intergovernmental Board on Climate Services, which remained in existence only until 2019.

-In 2019, Congress created three other additional bodies to complement the technical commissions: the Research Board, in replacement of the Commission for Atmospheric Sciences; the Joint WMO-IOC Collaborative Board, as an inter-agency collaboration mechanism to supply to the termination of JCOMM; and the Scientific Advisory Panel, to provide the Organization with independent scientific advice.
+In 2019, Congress created three other additional bodies to complement the technical commissions: the Research Board, in replacement of the Commission for Atmospheric Sciences; the Joint WMO-IOC Collaborative Board, as an inter-agency collaboration mechanism to make up for [Secretariat] the termination of JCOMM; and the Scientific Advisory Panel, to provide the Organization with independent scientific advice.

 The activities of the Research Board and the Scientific Advisory Panel during the eighteenth financial period are reported in the reports of the respective chairs, Cg-19/INF.
 2.4(3) and Cg-19/INF.
 2.8.